carefreepineapple/replace-in-files/README.md

 be mindful as its needed to escape the escape, ie. you want to escape an underscore: `\\_`

+the recursive flag has a default setting of `true`, so it will recursively search through child directories, within the specified directory, for matching files.
+Set this to `false` if you do not want a recursive search.

 # example usage
 ```
 - name: Custom Python Search and Replace